xavier-rodet/php-tests/README.md

 Requirements :
 * The tested class must implement Iterator (that's the point of doing this ...)
+* The tested class constructor must accept no parameters
 * The test class must call setUpInterator() with class name, and optionally key name and array name (example shows defaults)

 ```